 Rebecca LaChance is an actress, singer, and songwriter living in London, UK.
 She is represented by Mildred Yuan and Sophie Austin at United Agents and is a proud member of British Equity, Actors’ Equity Association (USA) and SAG-AFTRA.
 She is currently appearing as Patty in School of Rock at the Gillian Lynne Theatre in London’s West End.
-Most recently, she played Anne Vaux in a streamed concert production of Treason, a new musical review, Give My Regards to Broadway at Upstairs at the Gatehouse.
+Most recently, she played Anne Vaux in a streamed concert production of Treason, a new musical about the Gunpowder Plot.

 Rebecca made her Broadway debut in Beautiful: The Carole King Musical as Betty while also understudying Jessie Mueller in the title role.
 After eighteen months at Beautiful, Rebecca ventured overseas to star opposite Michael Ball in a new revival of Mack and Mabel at the Chichester Festival Theatre and UK tour.
 In 2016, she returned to the world of Beautiful, playing Carole on the first national tour in Rochester, NY, as well as returning to her original track on Broadway.
 Her solo cabaret, Broadway: What the Folk? debuted at Feinstein’s/54 Below in June 2016.

 Rebecca hails from Baltimore, MD, where she worked in community and regional theaters until moving to New York to attend NYU’s Tisch School of the Arts.